inkmonk/api-client-python/README.md

 #####Example usage:#####

 	merchandise=Merchandise.get(2)
-	print "Printing all skus belonging to %s"%merchandise.name for sku in merchandise.skus():
+	print "Printing all skus belonging to merchandise 2" for sku in merchandise.skus():
 		print sku.id
-	print "Printing the skus belonging to %s which are Red in color and have size M"%merchandise.name for sku in merchandise.skus(color='Red', size='M'):
+	print "Printing the skus belonging to merchandise 2 which are Red in color" for sku in merchandise.skus(color='Red'):
 		print sku.id

 ####Fetching exacting one sku belonging to the merchandise####

-It filters based on the params and returns a filtered list of skus.

-	merchandise.skus(**params)
+Use this method if you want to ensure that exactly one sku object matches the filter params.
+If there is no match or if there is more than one match, this method returns None.

+	merchandise.sku(**params)

 ##### Response #####

-A list of `SKU` objects
+A `SKU` object

 #####Example usage:#####

 	merchandise=Merchandise.get(2)
-	print "Printing all skus belonging to %s"%merchandise.name for sku in merchandise.skus():
-		print sku.id
-	print "Printing the skus belonging to %s which are Red in color and have size M"%merchandise.name for sku in merchandise.skus(color='Red', size='M'):
+	sku = merchandise.sku(color='Red', size='M')
 	print sku.id

 ----------------------------------------------------------------------------------------------------------------------------